lzhang-zingbox/chef/zookeeper/README.md

 resource to handle the installation and configuration of Zookeeper.
 It ships with a default recipe for backwards compatibility pre-LWRP which will work fine, but is really just an example.

+For local development, you can either use Vagrant, in which case you will need the `vagrant-omnibus` Vagrant plugin:

+`vagrant plugin install vagrant-omnibus`

+Or, you can use Test-Kitchen, which will handle the bootstrapping for you, and is the preferred method for testing this cookbook (usually via a wrapper cookbook).

+### Recipes

+ * `zookeeper::default` : Installs and configures zookeeper.
+This does not start or manage the service.
+ * `zookeeper::install` : Installs the zookeeper but does not configure it.
+ * `zookeeper::config_render` : Configures zookeeper but does not install it.
+ * `zookeeper::service` : Starts and manages the zookeeper service.
+Requires zookeeper to be installed/configured.

 ### Resources
 This cookbook ships with one resource, with future plans for two more covering